prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 **1.** If you're searching for a case fan that is capable of cooling even the hottest computers, look no further.
 If I had to describe the [NZXT FN V2 case fan](https://amzn.to/2u9tLEF){: target="_blank"} with one word, it would be performance.

+**Features:**

+* Anti-Vibration pads on every corner of the FN V2 to dampen vibrations
+* Redesigned fan blades are thicker to provide more reliability and longevity
+* No louder than 21 dBa at top speed

 The fan is rated at 50 CFM, and can spin at a rate of 1,000 RPM.
 The fan is quiet, only emitting 21 dBa.
 It comes in black and white.

 The fan ships with sleeved cables and anti-vibration pads to increase performance and minimize noise during operation.